 Big Plans for Little Kids also provides support for children and their families through Family Oriented Programming Sessions (FOPS).
 FOPS are individually planned and developmentally appropriate interventions for children with special education needs.
 Programs are designed to actively involve parent and/or caregivers in supporting the child's special education goals.
 FOPS facilitators work with families on strategies for how to meet a child's educational needs in the home and community.

 Family-oriented programming is individually planned, developmentally appropriate intervention for children with severe disabilities/delays and their families.
 It is designed to engage the child’s parent(s) in a process that helps them to implement the goals and objectives of the Individualized Program Plan (IPP) within the home and community environment.
 Family-oriented programming is implemented under the direction of a certificated teacher.
 This takes place outside of centre-based programming hours and is based on a 1:1:1 service delivery model where the child, parent, and member of the learning team from Big PLANS are all present and involved.

 We want to ensure that we involve our families in the process of planning for and implementing the Family-Oriented Programming Sessions.
 This requires us to gather your input on specific activities that will be important for your child and your family to be successful with in order to participate fully as a family unit and/or also within your community.

 Family-Oriented Programming Sessions are 1 hour and 30 minutes in length.
 Based on the purpose of these sessions, they may be held at your home, the school or within your community.
 The following list will provide you with ideas of FOPS sessions that have taken place in the past.
 You and your family will generate a similar list of ideas for FOP sessions that you feel would be of great benefit to your family unit.

 - Going to a playground near your home

-- Riding scooters to the convenient store and back to purchase an item.
+- Riding scooters to the convenience store and back to purchase an item.

 - A trip to the grocery store to shop